McDowellME/FlaskAPI/README.md

 I'm so sorry it's not a throrough Spaceballs API!
+It's a little dynamic, but still somewhat hardcoded, so wouldn't apply if other questions were added to the dictionary and used
-I would love to make this more dynamic, but not too familiar yet with using jinja2 to accomplish that I would also like to use radio buttons instead of entering information
+I would also like to use radio buttons instead of entering information